aristanetworks/anta/docs/cli/get-tests.md

 ## `anta get commands`

-`anta get commands` returns the EOS commands used by the targeted tests.
+`anta get commands` returns the EOS commands used by the targeted tests, if no filter is provided, the targeted tests are all the built-in ANTA tests.

 ### Command overview